faizanMayo786/Image_Classifier/Readme.md

 Contributions and improvements to this repository are welcome!
 Feel free to submit pull requests, open issues, or provide feedback to enhance this project.

-## License

-This project is under the [MIT License](LICENSE.md), allowing for free use and distribution.

-Join us on this exciting journey into the world of deep learning, computer vision, and image classification!